jon-jacky/Piety/doc/directories.md

 - **test**: shell scripts and modules that test code in other directories.

+- **unikernel**: an experiment to build a NetBSD Rumprun unikernel for running Piety.
+Set aside for now, pending resolution of a Rumprun issue.

 - **unix**: modules for running Piety on a Unix-like host.
      We may add directories for other platforms in the future.